space-contributes/frauddetect_marriage/README.md

 - ⚡ 200th commit – Fraud detection scoring logic improved
 - 🔥 300th commit – Much advanced with custom algorithms derived from my other project, although not needed in this one, I simplified it so the math is simplified and easy to read.
 - 🏆 400th commit – Major stability release & dataset scaling.
-### All this can't be seen from the Website, it's the squash history which is erased and that branch is gone.
+### All this can't be seen from the Website, it's the squash history which is erased, and that branch is gone.
 -----
 ## 🔮 Roadmap